enasequence/read_docs/submit/sequence.rst

 This will review the contents of your manifest and sequence file and output a validation result, indicating a pass or fail.
-In the case of a failed validation, the output will include the location of a file detailing the errors with your submission.
+In the case of a failed validation, the output will point to the location of a file detailing the identified errors with your submission.

 Once validation is successful, proceed with a submission command: